-- Both enroll in Group Plan F, or
+- Both enroll in Group Program F, or

-- Both enroll in Group Plan N, or
+- Both enroll in Group Program N, or

-- One enrolls in Group Plan F and the other enrolls in Group Plan N.
+- One enrolls in Group Program F and the other enrolls in Group Program N.

 Complete two applications:

-- State of Iowa Employer Group Retiree Program N and F Application.
-Indicate if you want to enroll in Group Plan F or Group Plan N.
+- Wellmark's State of Iowa Group Retiree Application (Indicate if you want to enroll in Group Program F or Group Program N.)

 - Group MedicareBlue Rx PDP Application (Indicate if you want to enroll in Basic or Plus.
 Complete a new Group MedicareBlue Rx Application even if you are already enrolled in Group MedicareBlue Rx).